tldr-devops/aws-eks-terraform/README.md

 terraform output output
 ```

+## Security

+`victoria-metrics-k8s-stack` deployed without internal password protection.
+Multiple charts such as `apisix`, `qryn` and `uptrace` contain explicit passwords in the values and do not use k8s secrets.

 ## Upgrading process

 Helm upgrade `reset_values` flag set to `true` for everything except databases like postgresql and clickhouse, see this [explain](https://shipmight.com/blog/understanding-helm-upgrade-reset-reuse-values)